skip to Main Content

 Legal Outcomes of an Adoption

-Once the adoption takes place, the stepparent will be treated no differently than a parent.
-The birth parent loses all their rights, duties, and responsibilities for that child.
-This means that they will have no further legal standing with respect to making decisions for, spending time with, or being responsible for the child.
+Once the adoption takes place, the stepparent will be treated no differently than a birth parent.
+The birth parent or current guardian, with the exception of the spouse of the applicant, loses all their rights, duties, and responsibilities for that child, and has no further legal standing with respect to making decisions for, spending time with, or being responsible for the child.

-Adoption creates families and should be a joyful experience.
-However, without proper support from a qualified lawyer, it can be an overly long, frustrating, and expensive process.
-Our experienced family law lawyers can help with the legal details in the context of unique family situations.
+Adoption is a beautiful way to create a family, and should be a joyful experience.
+However, without proper support from a qualified lawyer, it can be overly long, frustrating, and expensive.
+To keep your adoption smooth and positive, consider working with a family lawyer.

 Frequently Asked Questions